|

 concern was located on the family farm in

-Weatherhead Hollow, a section of Guilford Vt.
+Weatherhead Hollow, a section of Guilford

-Born in 1840, Sanford was the eldest son.
-He
+Vt.
+Born in 1840, Sanford was

-was in the Civil War at Gettysburg.
+the eldest son.
+He was in the Civil War at

-Manufacturing expanded after he returned from the
+Gettysburg.
+Manufacturing expanded after he

 The